saeedmfat/top-linux-task/README.md

 198. Write a postmortem report for a simulated network outage.

 199. Document a step-by-step server hardening guide for production readiness.

+200. Document and harden a Linux production server as if it were ready for deployment.